 Second, for SP-CSI-RS, MAC CE based signaling is a simpler alternative for CSI-RS resource activation.

 Third, for AP-CSI-RS, an intermediate signaling (step) is beneficial since the maximum number of CSI-RS resources K (or resource sets) configured via RRC signaling is expected to be large.
-Therefore, when K exceeds a certain number, the intermediate signaling selects N out of K CS-RS resources where N is sufficiently small for DCI-based CSI-RS resource selection (where the same DCI is used for AP-CSI triggering).
+Therefore, when K exceeds a certain number, the intermediate signaling selects N out of K CSI-RS resources where N is sufficiently small for DCI-based CSI-RS resource selection (where the same DCI is used for AP-CSI triggering).

 Fourth, when a UE is configured with multiple component carriers, RRC-based scheme used in LTE is inefficient since RRC reconfiguration is minimized in NR (if not, reduced to zero unless the UE is engaged in L3 mobility).
 Therefore, either MAC CE or DCI-based signaling should be used to configure mapping between available DCI code-points (hypotheses) and selected CSI-RS resource(s) for each component carrier.
 If DCI-based signaling is used, UE-group DCI should be used to avoid excessive usage of DL control signaling.